Updated on May 25th, 2026

-South Asia Grant Rates: A Color-Code Reality
+South Asia Grant Rates: A Colour-Code Reality

 The following table reflects offshore primary applicant grant rates in the current program year, based on official Home Affairs data published on data.gov.au.